- About Food Items: Ingredients and Prepared Foods

 Opening the Foods Listing Screen

-Non-food items are available for use in your account are available from the Foods screen via Recipes > Food Items.
+Food items are available for use in your account are available from the Foods Listing screen via Recipes > Food Items.

 Setting Columns on the Foods Listing Screen